matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 26 - Securing RHEL with SELinux.md

 ## 26.4 Using File Context Labels
 ### Understanding Context Labels
-- Every file, process, port, or other object in SELinux gets a "context" tag in the form `user:role:typ:level`
+- Every file, process, port, or other object in SELinux gets a "context" tag in the form `user:role:type:level`
 - **user** and **role** identify the SELinux user account and the role it's performing (these usually stay constant under default policies.)
 - **type** is the key part you'll work with - things like httpd_t for Apache processes or `var_log_t` for logs files.
 SELinux policy rules match a process's type against an object's type to decide whether the action is allowed
 - **level** (the MLS/MCS part) is almost always ignored on RHEL exams, so you can safely focus on type